ksmandersen/startover/Readme.md

     rake setup

 This will setup a Pow virtual host and generate the necessary files and directories.
+You can optionally pass the setup task a name of the site.
+The setup will then name the virual host for pow that name instead of basing it on the directory name.
+Example:

+    rake setup["mysite"]

+This will create the host ``mysite.dev``.
+If you're using zsh like me then remember to unescape the brackets (``rake setup\\\["mysite"\\\]).
 To start watching for changes with compass you can run:

     rake watch